slopezpereyra/slopezpereyra.github.io/_posts/2025-04-07-ElogioDelAnarquismo.md

 >pues rechaza en principio todos los esquemas y conceptos absolutos.
 No cree en
 >ninguna verdad absoluta, ni en objetivos definitivos para el desarrollo humano.]

+Elisée Reclus lo puso en términos similares:

+> We do not have to draw a picture of the future society in advance: It is up to
+> the spontaneous action of all the free men to create it and give it its form,
+> which will, incidentally, be constantly changing, like all the phenomena of
+> life.
+>
+> [No tenemos que esbozar de antemano una imagen de la sociedad futura: le
+> corresponde a la acción espontánea de los hombres libres crearla y darle
+> forma, la cual, incidentalmente, será siempre cambiante, como todos los
+> fenómenos de la vida.]

 Al rechazar *en principio* todo esquema absoluto, necesariamente debe considerarse opuesto al personalismo que tan lamentablemente contamina el pensamiento político argentino.
 Debe abstenerse de dar una receta universal